 - Install this Windows Product Key on the new computer and Activate it.

 If you face activation problems, Activate Windows by Phone.
 Otherwise, you should contact Microsoft Support and explain your situation.
-The Windows Support agent will verify your Windows Product Key and then give you an ID for activating Windows 11/10 on the new computer.
+The Windows Support agent will verify your Windows Product Key and provide an activation ID for Windows 11/10 on the new computer.

 Now read: Digital Entitlement and Product Key Activation methods in Windows.